 Empower labs of all sizes to collaborate on analyzing genetic and medical data, and offering joint biomedical products

-User generates a DeBio wallet and chooses a biomedical testing product.
-A smart contract locks the amount of tokens required to pay. dApp tells the user the address of the lab, and a code that represents the user's public key.
+The user generates a DeBio wallet and chooses a biomedical testing product.
+A smart contract locks the number of tokens required to pay. dApp tells the user the address of the lab and a code that represents the user's public key.

 User samples herself.
-For genetic testing, this can be done by using a regular cotton bud swab and a sample bottle.
-The sample is put on an envelope with the lab address and code, and is sent without return address.
+For genetic testing, can be done by using a regular cotton bud swab and a sample bottle.
+The sample is put on an envelope with the lab address and code and is sent without a return address.

-User shall anonymously receive the results (report / genome / etc), encrypted by the lab with her public key.
+The user shall receive the results (report, genome, etc) anonymously, encrypted by the lab with her public key.

 The user's data is completely sovereign, with no paired KYC or identity.

-Lab receives an alert that an anonymous sample is arriving for the chosen biomedical testing product.
-Once sample arrives, lab can input the envelope code and get the user's public key.
+When the lab receives an alert that an anonymous sample is arriving for the chosen biomedical testing product.
+Once the sample arrives, the lab can input the envelope code and get the user's public key.

 Lab then executes labwork: Wetwork, sequencing on the physical samples, and/or any requested biomarker tests.

-Once results are produced, labs can upload them to DeBio to be encrypted with user public key and uploaded into distributed storage.
+Once results are produced, labs can upload them to DeBio to be encrypted with the user's public key and uploaded into distributed storage.